hehua2008/ZhanKuMultiplatform/README.md

 # ZhanKuCompose

-Use Retrofit (with kotlin coroutines) to get html from https://www.zcool.com.cn/discover
+Use Ktor to get html from https://www.zcool.com.cn/discover
 Use Pagging to automatically get the next page of data
 Use Glide to load images